rugbyprof/4883-Programming_Techniques/Assignments/A05/README.md

 - Create a folder called `P161` in your `assignments` folder.
 - Place the pdf, your solution code, and any input files you used in this folder.
-- Make sure you create an acceptable [README](../../Resources/03-Readmees/README.md) file for this project (presentation is everything!)
+- Make sure you create an acceptable [README](../../Resources/03-Readmees/README.md) file for this project
 - Commit this content to your github repo by the due date.